 The bonus on the Chase Sapphire Preferred Card is at an all-time high of $1,250 right now when you redeem points for cash through Chase Ultimate rewards.
 You snag that welcome bonus when you spend $4,000 in the first 3 months.
 That’s pretty incredible for a card that has an annual fee of $95.

 The sign-up incentive on the Capital One® Venture® Rewards Card credit card is $600 if you spend $3,000 in the first 3 months.
 This card also comes with a $95 annual fee so that welcome bonus is pretty fantastic too.
 Learn how to apply for this card here.

 If you own a business, the Chase Ink Business Preferred can snag you a $1,000 welcome bonus – and that bonus skyrockets to $1,250 if you redeem it for travel!
 You’ll have to spend $15,000 in the first 3 months in order to seize that bonus, though.
 Many businesses won’t have trouble meeting that threshold and that bonus provides some real incentive to align your expenses intelligently in order to make sure you don’t miss it.

-Ultimately, having 3 or 4 credit cards that specialize in offering you various rewards for how you spend money is the right tactical move for most folks.
+Ultimately, we recommend having 3 or 4 credit cards that specialize in offering you various rewards for how you spend money.
 But make sure that you manage those accounts well in order to take full advantage of the rewards that are available to you.

 And if you can’t handle that card responsibly by paying the balance off in full every month, then it’s best to avoid using credit cards altogether for the time being.
 By the way, notice that I didn’t tell you to cancel your cards, just to stop using them.